jupyterlab/extension-examples/README.md

 } from '@phosphor/widgets';
 ```

-a Widget can be added to the main area through the `shell` that can be accessed
+A Widget can be added to the main area through the main JupyterLab
-as a property of the `app` variable that represents the main JupyterLab
+application`app.shell`.
+Inside of our previous `activate` function, this looks
-application.
-Inside of our previous activate function, this looks like this:
+like this:

 ```
     activate: (